ADAR102/Junkyard-Dog-Hud/README.md

 2: Open up File Explorer and go to Steam\steamapps\common\Team Fortress 2\tf\custom

 3: Throw the folder in the custom folder.

+## Static crosshair files

+Static crosshair that uses crosshair.cfg [click here!](https://github.com/jooonior/tf2-static-ambassador-crosshair)

+Static crosshair that uses hudlayout.res.
+This can also be used as a knuckles as well. [click here!](https://github.com/Hypnootize/TF2-HUD-Crosshairs)

 ## Versions